Specialisations

 Chinese Language (CL)

-The curriculum consists of Chinese linguistics and translation.
-Students will learn the nature of the Chinese language, sound and grammar system, formation of Chinese ‘words', origin of Chinese characters, Chinese rhetoric, pragmatic use of Chinese in conversations, etc. This will provide students with a good understanding of the language.
-Through these areas, the Department trains students to develop independent and critical thinking.
+The curriculum covers the main fields in Chinese linguistics, including linguistic structure analysis, sound and grammar system, the origin of Chinese characters, and sociolinguistics.
+Students will learn the nature of the Chinese language, formation of Chinese ‘words', Chinese rhetoric, Chinese phonetics, Chinese dialects, how Chinese has evolved over the centuries, pragmatic use of Chinese in conversations, etc. Through these areas, the Department trains students to develop independent and critical thinking and provide students with a comprehensive understanding of the Chinese language.
 Although Mandarin is the medium of instruction, some modules are taught in English.
 Graduates of the Department are always well sought after as they are effectively bilingual.
 Both the public and private sectors provide ample employment opportunities, especially in areas such as education, mass media, commerce, and the arts.

 Translation (TRA)